stevekwan/best-practices/javascript/best-practices.md

 -->

 ### Obsessing over indentation, tabs vs spaces, and squiggly bracket placement.
+In this document I've used [Allman style][allman-style] indentation.
+I find it far more elegant and readable than other styles.
+I like its Gestalt.
+But I fully understand I am in the minority on this, and I would never enforce this style on anyone else.  :)

+I would rather engineers be focused on writing quality semantic code that makes sense.
+I don't want talent wasting hours of their time on squigglies and tabs, when we could do that job in minutes with a linter.

+It just isn't worth the effort obsessing over rigid indentation/squiggly rules.
+Do what you think makes sense in the given context.
+If your code is readable and clear, it should speak for itself regardless of the indentation style you choose.

+Just be prepared to have everything overwritten by my linter.  :)

 ### Obsessing over strict equality.

+The difference between `==` and `===` is important in JavaScript, _especially_ when checking against falsiness/truthiness.

+But with the exception of that case, it's not something I lose a lot of sleep over.
+Yes, you should endeavour to use the right comparisons where appropriate, but this isn't the sort of thing that I would turn into a religious war.

 ### Optimizations that try to "outsmart the browser."
 <!--